Buyers Agent – FAQ’s

 • Verifiable References: Ask for references from past clients.
 If the buyer’s agent consistently suggests that their clients buy specific properties or work with specific sellers, it might suggest dependence.

-• Are buyers agent fees tax deductible?
+• Q: Are buyers agent fees tax deductible?

-The associated fees paid to a buyer’s agent are generally not immediately tax-deductible if you are purchasing a property to live in, as they are seen as a capital cost related to the acquisition of the property.
+A: The associated fees paid to a buyer’s agent are generally not immediately tax-deductible if you are purchasing a property to live in, as they are seen as a capital cost related to the acquisition of the property.

 If you are acquiring a property for investment purposes, the buyer’s agent’s fees may still not be directly deductible, the fee forms part of the cost base of the property, which could potentially reduce your capital gains tax liability when the property is sold.